typelevel/cats-effect/CONTRIBUTING.md

 Cats Effect is built with [sbt](https://github.com/sbt/sbt), and you should be able to jump right in by running `sbt test`.
 I will note, however, that `sbt +test` takes about two hours on my laptop, so you probably *shouldn't* start there...

-You'll find a Nix shell at the root of the repository if you're one of Those People™ ;-)
+You'll find a Nix flake at the root of the repository if you're one of Those People™ ;-)

 Please make sure to run `sbt prePR` (and commit the results!) before opening a pull request.
 This will take care of running both scalafmt and scalafix, ensuring that the build doesn't just immediately fail to compile your work.